VaccineAndDrugEvaluationCentre/code-diary-sas/README.md

 These examples, combined with the documentation in the files themselves, are the user manual.

 ## DOI
 Cite this using the DOI (see link on top).
-Zenodo (https://zenodo.org) automatically register a DOI for each new release and update the tag above.
+Zenodo (https://zenodo.org) automatically registers a DOI for each new release and updates the tag above.